CasparKielwein/Aaargh/Backgrounds.md

 ### Commoner
-Your character lived a simple life among the countless farmers that populate rural areas of the known world until he became an unlikely hero.
+Your character lived a simple life among the countless farmers that populate rural areas of the known world until they became an unlikely hero.

 *Tool Proficiencies:* One Tool of your choice
-*Skill Proficiencies:* Survival, Athletics or Streetwise
+*Skill Proficiencies:* Survival, and Athletics or Streetwise

 #### Feature: One of the Smallfolk
 You still consider yourself to be one of the common people and they consider you to be one of them.
 You can expect simple help, food, and a place to rest for a night.